Association of Antepartum and Postpartum Air Pollution Exposure With Postpartum Depression in Southern California

 JAMA

-Media advisory: The full study and editorial are linked to this news release.
-This study is being released to coincide with presentation at the AHA Hypertension Scientific Sessions 2023.
+Media advisory: The full study is linked to this news release.
+This study is being released to coincide with presentation at the European Association for the Study of Diabetes Annual Meeting 2023.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.